ARIF-00/newswebsite/README.md

 -> Used Bootsrap and basic HTML,JavaScript, CSS to design the front-end

 -> Used API to get a HTTP request for getting the latest news

+## To run - copy the file and use live server in yor local host